-The shipping industry is under increasing pressure to act upon the Paris agreement and reduce greenhouse gas (GHG) emissions.
+The shipping industry is under increasing pressure to act upon the Paris agreement to reduce greenhouse gas (GHG) emissions.

-The UN Maritime Organization (IMO) has therefore implemented a strategy to cut greenhouse gas emissions by at least 50 per cent by 2050.
-It has also introduced the Sulphur 2020 cap to cut emissions of sulphur oxides (SOx) and nitrogen oxides (NOx).
+The UN Maritime Organization (IMO) has therefore implemented a strategy to cut greenhouse gas emission by at least 50 percent by 2050.
+It has also introduced the Sulphur 2020 cap to cut emission of sulphur oxides (SOx) and nitrogen oxides (NOx).

 A perfect match

 Car manufacturer offers Sustainable Mobility while Vindskip AS offers Sustainable Ocean Transport

 The main KPI to be measured for our customers, is the value of emissions per transported car per 1000 km.

 The Vindskip® design features a dynamic fuel-saving system using wind, cruise control and weather routing.
 Together, these can yield an estimated reduction in fuel consumption of up to 60 per cent.

 The hull itself acts as a giant sail, harnessing wind energy to create propulsion and reducing drag by up to 75 per cent.
 The cruise control keeps the vessel cruising at a constant speed, regardless of wind availability.
 Finally, the highly accurate weather routing module calculates the optimal route for the ship to travel, in terms of fuel economy or ETA.